-not put Humpty Dumpty together again."23 By 1890, Bebel had spent more than four years of his life in prison since the 1860s, accused of treason, lèse-majesté, and other crimes; but his opponents never dared throw him into prison again.
-In the summer of 1890, Bebel followed the advice of his colleague Paul Singer and abandoned the "Saxon frog pond" for the "lion's den" in Berlin.24 It is more difficult to judge how Bebel's experiences in the first five decades of his life conditioned his responses to later - quite different - crises in his party.
-To say that Bebel's outlook on politics after 1890 reflected a half-century of personal hardship and doubt is an understatement, but it also leaves unaddressed important questions which cannot always be answered with coherent narrative strategies.
+What does a new appreciation of Bebel's early activities in local and regional arenas add to existing scholarship on his life, which is understandably oriented toward his national and international stature as the "grand old man" of the Social Democratic movement?
+If nothing else, it allows Bebel's biographer to reflect on the real or perceived turning point he reached on February 22, 1890-his fiftieth birthday.
+Just two days earlier, Bebel's party had registered a stunning breakthrough in Reichstag elections, and within a month the young Kaiser Wilhelm II had dismissed Bismarck from office.
+As Friedrich Engels wrote at the time, noting the defeat of Bismarck's Kartell of antisocialist parties: "All the King's horses and all the King's men cannot put Humpty Dumpty together again."15 By 1890, Bebel had spent more than four years of his life in prison since the 1860s, accused of treason, lèse majesté, and other crimes; but his opponents never dared throw him into prison again.
+In the summer of 1890 Bebel followed the advice of his colleague Paul Singer and abandoned the "Saxon frog pond" for the "lion's den" in Berlin.16 It is more difficult to judge how Bebel's experiences in the first five decades of his life conditioned his responses to later-quite different-crises in his party.
+To say that Bebel's outlook on politics after 1890 reflected a half-century of personal hardship and doubt is an understatement, but it also leaves unanswered important questions toward which coherent narrative strategies cannot always steer us.